liqd/adhocracy4/docs/phases.md

 - modules have a have a developer-defined order called weight
 - a project defines a last active module as
     -   the module of the last active phase
-    -   the last active phase is defined as the last ending phase out of all past and currently active phases
+    -   the last active phase is defined as the last starting phase out of all past and currently active phases

 ## Use cases